CristianRomero1234/App_asistente_estudio/README.md

 - Share the URL (it will look like www.googledrive.com/host/…) and anyone can view your web page!

-In this tutorial we will write all the code inside "index.html", then is you job to progresively move it to other files (if you want).
+In this tutorial we will write all the code inside "index.html", then is your job to progresively move it to other files (if you want).

 To not load you up with a lot of "information"
-Make use of https://text-compare.com/ and/or https://onlinetextcompare.com/html to check the differences between one step and the following.
+Make use of [Plain Text Compare](https://text-compare.com) and/or [HTML Code Compare](https://onlinetextcompare.com/html) to check the differences between one step and the following.

 When comparing the code make sure to "iterate" at least 2 times.

-1.  compare your current code to the code provided on each step.
+1. Compare your current code to the code provided on each step.
-2.  compare the differences and make sure you understand before writing the new code to your program.
+2. Compare the differences and make sure you understand before writing the new code to your program.

 Keys for completing this tutorial: